skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 [it will hoist all static attributes](https://github.com/reduxjs/react-redux/blob/fda9a015b6377cc59d0c0f1ec819057a099c1165/src/components/connectAdvanced.js#L299) to the wrapping component (most higher order components do this), but the correct **typings will not be preserved**.
-In this case, the higher order component will need to be casted or if possible, avoid using a higher order component with the top-level component.
+In this case, the higher order component will need to be casted, or if possible, avoid using a higher order component with the top-level component.

 ### Component Display Names

 As discussed above, the underlying implementation of the sub-components does not matter.
 In the case of `Flex` the `Flex.Item` component implementation itself could be named `NeverCallThisComponentDirectly`.
-This is great, but the only downside is that in [React Devtools](https://github.com/facebook/react-devtools), it will be shown as `NeverCallThisComponentDirectly,` which may be very confusing because it was never called directly.
+This is fine, but the only downside is that in [React Devtools](https://github.com/facebook/react-devtools), it will be shown as `NeverCallThisComponentDirectly,` which may be very confusing because it was never called directly.

 ![Example inspecting components with React Devtools using dot notation](./images/devtools-inspecting.png)